mobxjs/mobx-react/README.md

 ### Enabling decorators (optional)

 Decorators are currently a stage-2 ESNext feature.
-How to enable them is document [here](https://github.com/mobxjs/mobx#enabling-decorators-optional).
+How to enable them is documented [here](https://github.com/mobxjs/mobx#enabling-decorators-optional).

 ### Should I still use smart and dumb components?